 - Simply Accounting (.ASO)

-- On your Transactions page, click Upload a Bank Statement.
+- On your Transactions page, click the arrow next to Add Transaction, then Upload a Bank Statement.

 - Choose the statement you downloaded from your financial institution, and indicate the Payment Account, or click the + symbol to create a new Payment account.